 It’s a drug you’re not quite sure how to pronounce and you’re quite certain comes with a long list of risks and side effects.
 Aside from that, you may know very little about propranolol.

 If you’ve heard there’s a chance it could help you with the fear that grips you before a performance or public speaking event, you’re on the right track.
-Propranolol is generally used to treat high blood pressure, but is a popular medication for the off-label treatment of performance anxiety.
+Propranolol is generally used to treat high blood pressure, but is also sometimes prescribed for the off-label treatment of the physical symptoms of performance or situational anxiety.

-Like all prescription drugs, you should learn as much as possible about propranolol before taking it.
+Like all prescription drugs, you should learn about propranolol before taking it.
 You’re putting it in your body, for goodness’ sake — you owe it to yourself to know as much about it as possible.

 Luckily, we’ve anticipated your most burning questions about the drug and how it works.

 Propranolol belongs to a class of drugs called beta-blockers.
-It, like other drugs in this class, is primarily approved for use in the treatment of high blood pressure, a condition that affects 77.9 million U.S. adults.
-According to the Mayo Clinic, it is also approved for use in treating tremors, irregular heartbeats and tumors of the adrenal glands.
+It, like other drugs in this class, is primarily approved for use in the treatment of high blood pressure, a condition that affects more than 100 million Americans.
+It is also approved for use in treating tremors and irregular heartbeats and for the prevention of migraines.

 Propranolol is also used off-label, or in ways not explicitly approved by the FDA.
-It is prescribed off-label for the treatment of performance anxiety, also known as “stage fright.”
+For instance, it is sometimes prescribed off-label for the treatment of the physical symptoms of performance anxiety, also known as “stage fright.”

-Performance anxiety is a subset of social phobia or generalized anxiety, and has symptoms in common with it — fear, restlessness, increased talking, high blood pressure, tremors, sweating, nausea and high heart rate, for example.
+Performance anxiety is a type of social phobia and has symptoms in common with general anxiety — fear, restlessness, high blood pressure, tremors, sweating, nausea and high heart rate, for example.
 But unlike general anxiety, performance anxiety only arises in situations where you’ll be “on the spot.”
 Job interviews, presentations at work, a speech at your best friend’s wedding, a big race — any one of these can cause performance anxiety.

 Our guide to dealing with performance anxiety goes into what, exactly, it is, and explores methods by which you can control it — with or without beta blockers.

-Propranolol is considered safe by the FDA to treat hypertension and high blood pressure.
+Propranolol has been sold in the U.S. for over 40 years.
 That doesn’t mean it doesn’t come without risks — all drugs do.
-Among the risks for this particular drug: Changes in blood sugar level and the concealing of symptoms of low blood sugar, loss of alertness, allergic reactions, skin reactions such as blistering and peeling and heart failure.
-These risks are rare.
+Among the more serious risks of this drug: Changes in blood sugar level and the concealment of symptoms of low blood sugar, loss of alertness, allergic reactions, skin reactions (such as blistering or peeling) and heart failure.

 Propranolol can also increase the effect of alcohol or other depressants.
 What this means is you may want to practice restraint if you’re thinking about throwing back cocktails after you’ve taken a propranolol.

 You may also experience side effects while taking propranolol.
 Again, all drugs have them, as you’re well aware if you’ve ever heard a prescription drug commercial.
-Common propranolol side effects include chest tightness and coughing.
-Less common propranolol side effects may include abdominal pain, black stools, skin problems, blood in urine, bloody stools or nose, blurry vision, body aches, pins and needles feelings, confusion, congestion, constipation and more.
-Like the serious risks, these propranolol side effects are generally rare, but worth knowing about if you’re considering the medication.
+Common propranolol side effects include dizziness, diarrhea, tiredness and constipation.

 When a drug is approved for use in the U.S., the FDA’s label for that drug outlines very specific uses.
+The FDA’s approval is based on review of data from clinical trials and other information supporting those specific uses, including information about the effectiveness and safety of the drug.
 Performance anxiety is not on the label for propranolol, but that doesn’t mean it’s less safe to take for that condition.